edoardocattapan/ardo.github.io/_posts/2020-02-28-go-to-the-edge.md

 Things can last as long as you want, and the future has full impact on the past.
 You are just a decaying flawed mortal, one with the stardust that makes up who you are.

+“*Out on the edge you see all kinds of things you can’t see from the center.
+Big, undreamed-of things — the people on the edge see them first.*” — Kurt Vonnegut

-Like Naval Ravikant has put it, *the gate to heaven is sealed with paradox*.
+Like Naval Ravikant has put it: *the gate to heaven is sealed with paradox*.
-Paradox is the key to heaven because embracing contradictions is the key to living on the edge.
+Paradox is the key to heaven because **embracing contradictions** is the key to living on the edge.